blockprotocol/blockprotocol/site/README.md

 ## Local development

-Retrieve the 1Password document `blockprotocol/site/.env.local` from the 1password vault
-`HASH.dev/ai` and place it at `/site/.env.local`.

 Before serving any blocks, they need to be built.
 Blocks can be registered in the repo's `/registry` with a build-config.
 The build-script `/site/scripts/build-blocks.sh` allows to build blocks individually.
 It requires the commandline tool: